naofireblade/clear-theme-dark/README.md

 - [Slim Header](https://github.com/maykar/compact-custom-header/)

 ## Known problems

+1. Recorder throws error when saving the theme because of the embedded background image
+ **Solution:** Download the [background image](https://github.com/naofireblade/clear-theme-dark/raw/master/www/clear-dark.jpg), place into folder `/www/` and change the 3rd line in the file `/themes/clear-dark.yaml` to `  lovelace-background: 'center / cover no-repeat url(/local/clear-dark.jpg) fixed'`
-- Text in the logbook is barely readable (not fixable at the moment)
+2. Text in the logbook is barely readable (not fixable at the moment)

 > Feel free to leave any feedback [here](https://github.com/naofireblade/clear-theme-dark/issues).